Members of the Governance Change Project Committee, formed by the District Church Council as approved by the 2018 LCAQD Synod.

 In developing contemporary and agile governance, we recognise the maturity and experience of our Lutheran communities and agencies, and the part each plays working side by side in a healthy church.'

-Over 40 representatives from all LCAQD agencies are working collaboratively on various elements of a new governance model which they will present to LCAQD Synod 2019.
-To the left are some summary documents which describe the process.
+Over 40 representatives from all LCAQD agencies worked collaboratively on various elements of a new governance model which were presented to LCAQD Synod 2019.
+The proposals were accepted with some minor changes by the Synod.
+To the left are some summary documents which describe the process and the full report presented to Synod.

 'The primary goal is to serve God and to serve the people of Queensland through strengthening the way we work together in our modern era as an organised incorporated entity.
 Within this goal is the commitment to the generations that come after us, to pass on the robust communities of witness and service that we have received from those who went before us.' - Bishop Paul Smith